catwith1hat/catwith1hat.github.io/_posts/2025-04-30-max_source_epoch.md

 a1.source.epoch < a2.source.epoch && a2.target.epoch < a1.target.epoch
 ```

-Note the use of strict great-than operators.
+Note the use of strict greater-than operators.
 If we have two votes
 originating from the same source epoch, the vote **is not** subject to
 surround vote slashing.